Nilspace factors for general uniformity seminorms, cubic exchangeability and limits: Measure-theoretic preliminaries

 In Definition \ref{def:relcondindep} we are fully rigorous by using the notation $=_\lambda$.
-However, to avoid overloading the notation in the sequel, when the measure $\lambda$ is clear from the context we typically omit it from such equalities between conditional expectations.
+To avoid overloading the notation, when the measure $\lambda$ is clear from the context we shall often omit it from such equalities between conditional expectations (especially from Subsection \ref{subsec:couplings} onwards).

-Let us recall also the following useful result (for a proof see \cite[p.
-30, Theorem 51]{Meyer}). \begin{theorem} Let $(\Omega,\mc{A},\lambda)$ be a probability space, and let $\mc{B}_0$, $\mc{B}_1$, $\mc{B}$ be sub-$\sigma$-algebras of $\mc{A}$.
-Then $\mc{B}_0$, $\mc{B}_1$ are conditionally independent relative to $\mc{B}$ if and only if the following statement holds\textup{:} for every function $f\in L^1(\mc{B}_1)$ we have $\mb{E}(f|\mc{B}_0\vee \mc{B})=\mb{E}(f| \mc{B})$. \end{theorem} \begin{remark} In Theorem \ref{thm:condindep} the equivalence still holds if we replace $L^1(\mc{B}_1)$ with $L^\infty(\mc{B}_1)$.
+Let us recall also the following useful result (for a proof see \cite[p.\ 30, Theorem 51]{Meyer}). \begin{theorem} Let $(\Omega,\mc{A},\lambda)$ be a probability space, and let $\mc{B}_0$, $\mc{B}_1$, $\mc{B}$ be sub-$\sigma$-algebras of $\mc{A}$.
+Then $\mc{B}_0$, $\mc{B}_1$ are conditionally independent relative to $\mc{B}$ if and only if the following statement holds\textup{:} for every function $f\in L^1(\mc{B}_1)$ we have $\mb{E}(f|\mc{B}_0\vee \mc{B})=_\lambda \mb{E}(f| \mc{B})$. \end{theorem} \begin{remark} In Theorem \ref{thm:condindep} the equivalence still holds if we replace $L^1(\mc{B}_1)$ with $L^\infty(\mc{B}_1)$.
 This follows from the density of $L^\infty(\mc{B}_1)$ in $L^1(\mc{B}_1)$ \cite[Lemma 4.2.1]{Boga1} and the fact that conditional expectation is a contraction on $L^1(\mc{B}_1)$ \cite[Theorem 10.1.5 (5)]{Boga2}. \end{remark} We use mostly a special case of Definition \ref{def:relcondindep} where $\mc{B}$ is given by the following operation.

 \begin{defn}[Meet of sub-$\sigma$-algebras] Let $(\Omega,\mc{A},\lambda)$ be a probability space.
 For sub-$\sigma$-algebras $\mc{B}_0$, $\mc{B}_1$ of $\mc{A}$, we denote by $\mc{B}_0\wedge_\lambda \mc{B}_1$ the sub-$\sigma$-algebra of $\mc{A}$ consisting of all sets $A\in \mc{A}$ such that there exist $B_0\in \mc{B}_0$ and $B_1\in \mc{B}_1$ satisfying $\lambda(A\Delta B_0)=\lambda(A\Delta B_1)=0$. \end{defn} When the ambient measure $\lambda$ is clear, we omit it from the notation, writing just $\mc{B}_0 \wedge \mc{B}_1$.
 It is readily shown that $\mc{B}_0 \wedge \mc{B}_1$ is indeed a sub-$\sigma$-algebra of $\mc{A}$ (see Lemma \ref{lem:meetsubalg}).